microsoft/vstest-docs/RFCs/0019-Disable-Appdomain-While-Running-Tests.md

 1. Change in test platform to merge the app.config for a test assembly when ```<DisableAppDomain>``` is set.
 This is to ensure test's app.config is honoured while running tests

-2. Make sure when ```<DisableAppDomain>``` is set, test platform should make ```<MaxCpuCount>``` to 1 (or use MaxCpuCount specified by the user if there).
-This is to ensure each test source have isolation.
-In case MaxCPUCount is set to 1 there will be one test host process created for each source dll.
+2. Make sure when ```<DisableAppDomain>``` is set, each test source have isolation.
+This is done by spawning testhost process for each test source.